0xkelvin/webuart/README.md

 ## Requirements

-- Chrome or Edge desktop (Web Serial API)
+- Chrome, Edge, or Firefox desktop (Web Serial API)
 - HTTPS deployment, or localhost for local development
 - USB-UART driver installed in OS if needed (chip dependent)